evilstickman/availability-exercise/README.md

 - The requirements say to store results in memory, but doesn't provide a lot of detail.
 Is a session lifetime sufficient?
 What about caching that defaults to storing on the disk?
 I am proceeding on the assumption that using a server-side cache to store this info is sufficient.
 - requirements also state that a DB is not required.
 Would I be penalized for using one?
 - Should I assume all times are in UTC?
 Or should I account for user local timezones?
+- I've stored these using flask-caching on the back end - hopefully that meets the requirements of storing results in-memory.

 # Thinkful Coding Challenge